giga-sec/gigaSec-Tech-Notes/README.md

 Check the installed plugins here
 --> `Tech-Notes/.obsidian/plugins`

+### I don't trust you!

+Fair enough

-But you can choose `Do not trust`, but some functionalities might not work.
+-> You can choose `Do not trust`, but some minor features might not work.

-Or just skip downloading `.obsidian` directory, I believe obsidian will automatically create it for you at startup.
+-> Or just skip downloading `.obsidian` directory.
+I believe the obsidian app itself will automatically create it for you at startup.